What is Spam: The Guide to Detecting and Preventing Spam

 How to recognize spam

-Regardless of how it reaches you - as email spam, social media spam, or any of the other forms - most spam falls into one of a few "genres."
+Regardless of how it reaches you - as email spam, social media spam or one of the other forms - most spam can be categorized into one of a few "genres".
 Once you have an idea of what spam looks like, it's easy to recognize it when it reaches you.

 If someone gains control of your email account, you may be flooded with spam.
 Use our handy hack check tool to find out if one of your passwords has been leaked.